Penn History, Family Crest & Coats of Arms

-Where did the English Penn family come from?
-What is the English Penn family crest and coat of arms?
-When did the Penn family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Penn family history?The ancestry of the name Penn dates from the ancient Anglo-Saxon culture of Britain.
+The ancestry of the name Penn dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived near an area that was referred to as the Penn.
 The surname Penn is a toponymic surname which described where the original bearer held land.
 In this case the surname was originally derived from the Old English words penn, meaning an area that housed stray animals and penn which referred to a hill.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Penn have been found, including Penn, Pen, Penner and others.

-Another 149 words (11 lines of text) are included under the topic Early Penn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 41 words (3 lines of text) are included under the topic Early Penn Notables in all our PDF Extended History products and printed products wherever possible.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Penn, or a variant listed above: